github/docs/content/get-started/quickstart/git-and-github-learning-resources.md

 ---
 ## Using Git

 Familiarize yourself with Git by visiting the [official Git project site](https://git-scm.com) and reading the [ProGit book](http://git-scm.com/book).
-You can also review the [Git command list](https://git-scm.com/docs) or our [Git command lookup reference](https://git.github.io/git-reference/).
+You can also review the [Git command list](https://git-scm.com/docs).

 ## Using {% data variables.product.product_name %}